danielliu1973/notes/programmer.md

 # How to look like a professional programmer

 1. Have a gmail account.
----Most of the candidates use gmails.
+   Most of the candidates use gmails.
 A few people use yahoo.
 Hotmail is rarely used.
 1. Know short-cuts.
 I use the following short-cuts everyday.
     1. Ctrl+N, Ctrl+O, Ctrl+W
     1. Ctrl+S, Ctrl+C, Ctrl+X, Ctrl+V, Ctrl+Z, Ctrl+Y